mirpl/mvp-ta-knowledge-base/docs/Using-the-Platform/Settings/Application-Settings/Jenkins-integration.md

 ## ***Freestyle Powerfarm Plugin usage***

 Go to your projects, and click the 'Freestyle Powerfarm Plugin usage'.
-Next, choose 'Configuration' option, and scroll dow to the 'Building' section.
+Next, choose 'Configuration' option, and scroll down to the 'Building' section.

 You need to set up two steps: